Clinical Insights: December 2016

 These findings will help to empower survivors to discuss cognitive changes with their nurses so they can work together to improve cognitive health especially after treatment is completed.
 Additional findings from this study lend credibility to the importance of ongoing assessment of survivors for cognitive changes throughout the cancer continuum.

 In order to provide individualized care, oncology nurses play an important role in advocating for interventions that can improve the quality of life of their patients.
-I look forward to hearing more about additional research with this intervention and hope to be able to utilize the Insight tool (www.brainhq.com
+I look forward to hearing more about additional research with this intervention and hope to be able to utilize the Insight tool (www.brainhq.com) with my patients.

 Using Genetic Testing to Assess Risk of Venous Thromboembolism